arthurbcp/kuma-site/src/content/docs/overview/modules.md

 description: Overview of Modules (Mr. Smith Framework)
 ---

 The Mr. Smith module system allows developers to create, share, and reuse template structures in a modular way.
-These modules are independent repositories that contain [templates](/overflow/templates), [builders](/overflow/builders), and [runs](/overview/runs).
+These modules are independent repositories that contain [templates](/overflow/templates), [builders](/overflow/builders), and [pipelines](/overview/pipelines).

 ## Structure

 The structure of a module in Mr. Smith is the same as you are already familiar with.
-Any GitHub repository with a `.mr-smith` folder at the root containing at least one run can become a module if you add a file called `mr-config.yaml` in the root of the repository.
+Any GitHub repository with a `.mr-smith` folder at the root containing at least one pipeline can become a module if you add a file called `mr-config.yaml` in the root of the repository.

 The `mr-config.yaml` file should follow the following format: